 - Thoughts can emerge from the interaction of our senses.
 If you can control your reactions to sensory inputs, you can control the type of thoughts you attract.

-In his gentle voice, the mahaguru’s senior disciple, FC Sharma ji, recalls his guru’s views on thoughts, “While you are in physical form you cannot stop thoughts from coming to you.
+In his gentle voice, the mahaguru’s senior disciple, FC Sharma ji, recalls his guru’s views on thoughts, “While you are in physical form, you cannot stop thoughts from coming to you.
 So you must let them come as they please and not react hastily.
 Instead, you should evaluate them objectively to select those to be acted upon or dismissed.”

-In effect, decluttering the mind is vital to the functioning of the mind.
+In summary, decluttering is vital to the functioning of the mind.
 The role of the mind is self-reflection, and so it acts as your mirror.
-A mirror that helps you see the real YOU behind the veneer of perceived physical appearance.
+A mirror helps you see the real YOU behind the veneer of your perceived physical appearance.
 To declutter your mind is to redefine the mirror.

 Clearer the mirror,